mdhusseini/task6_terraform/README.md

 ## Rationale
 I have chosen to execute the python/go scripts in an app server hosted in ec2.
 Its a simple way to run the programs without complicating the scripts.
 I have chosen to place the python/go scripts in their own repositories and clone it via remote-exec so that the codes are decoupled from the infra scripts.
+I have chosen to allow terraform to generate the private keys dynamically instead of assigning a fixed private key because in this context, we do not need to maintain a fixed key.
+In an actual environment, in most cases this is not applicable.

 ## Instructions to execute the terraform script
 Please execute the following steps to access the programs